holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

 talk about "search techniques" by playing Search Space Battleship and discuss what they learned.

-This lesson and the one that follows on the Turing Test form the basis of the
+This lesson and the two that follow on the Turing Test form the basis of the
 class: technical mixed with philosophical.

 ### Setup